rushali-shetty/Credit-Card-Fraud-Detection/README.md

 ax[1].set_xlim([min(time_val), max(time_val)])
 ```
 <img src="IMAGES/a2.png" width="900" height="300"><br>
-From the graph above,we will get an idea how skewed the features are distributed.<br>
+From the above graph, we will get an idea how skewed the features are distributed.<br>
 ### Visualization of Amount and Time by class<br>
 ```ruby
 sns.set_style("whitegrid")